codyde/kubecon-minilab-contour/README.md

 * Code Editor Window
 * Web Browser Windows

+**Note** - The web browser window does not correctly render in this lab.
+Please use the browser on your desktop, as well as the External FQDN that you can get using the `lab-info` command.

 ## Lab Goals

 In this lab, we will be working with a simple HTTPProxy configuration for allowing access to a web based application hosted within a Kubernetes Cluster.
 We will Install and Configure Project Contour, install our custom application, and configure access to the service which is created as part of the application deployment.
 We will then add an additional HTTPProxy route to allow access to a secondary service.